 Learn how to disagree:

-A test project always has its set of challenges like environment issues, management concerns with the test progress, understanding of goals between management and individual teams differs, interpersonal issues / conflicts within team members and between team members and the management.
+A test project always has its set of challenges like environmental issues, management concerns with the test progress, understanding of goals between management and individual teams differs, interpersonal issues/conflicts within team members and between team members and the management.
 At such times it falls upon the test leader heavily to see light through these challenges.

 Sometimes the top levels are not very easy to deal with and hence it’s important to negotiate in a way such that the other party feels that their input has been considered.
 Likewise, a lead must be able to drive conflict resolution where both the involved parties feel that the mid-ground is something that they can agree with.